How to Fix Lenovo Plugged In Not Charging Problem

 To Get The Tool, Click The Button Below

-• Remove the Battery and Connect it to the Power
+• Remove the battery and connect it to the power.

-• Check for hardware issue
+• Check for hardware issues.

-• Power reset laptop
+• Power reset laptop.

-• Update the outdated battery driver
+• Update the outdated battery driver.

-• Update BIOS
+• Update BIOS.

 Fix 1: Check All Physical Cable Connections